yvasyliev/telegram-forwarder-bot/README.md

 ## 🗺️ Long-Term Plans

-* Extract Telegram bot and post source services into separate modules to allow easier extension and customization (e.g., exclude Reddit as source).
 * Support multiple subreddits, Telegram channels and admin users.
 * Support X (Twitter) and Instagram as external sources.
 * Select medias to forward from a media group (e.g., forward only first two images from a group of 10 images) by the